 As a teacher myself I know how important it is for a toddler to have a good understanding of the basic maths skills.
 These are the building blocks for future learning.

-Maths was not my favourite subject in school.
-I was always worried about making mistakes and getting the answer wrong.
-I really wanted my children to enjoy maths and be confident with it.
-So I decided to teach my preschooler to enjoy maths before starting school.
+So I wanted to teach my toddler simple maths skills before starting school.
 I started doing lots of fun and practical maths activities with her and setting up independent activities she could learn to achieve on her own.
-To save money you can use printable activities and games as well as puzzles and toys.
+To save money I used printable activities and games as well as puzzles and toys.

 This post may contain some affiliate links.
 If you make a purchase via the link I will earn a small reward at no cost to you.

 12 Simple Maths Skills For A Toddler

 1. Counting books

 Our first step was to enjoy counting and numbers while we were reading our favourite books.
 Both of my children love I-spy books.
 They are great for learning new vocabulary and counting.
 We started by looking for an object and then I would model counting how many there were.
 After a while she started to copy me and can now count objects to 20 on her own.